Moving to France

 If you are thinking about moving to France, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in France varies greatly depending on the area and type of accommodation.
 Overall, it is generally more expensive to rent than to own property, although buying a property in France can be an expensive venture due to high taxes and notary fees.
-The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," said one expat in France.
+The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," replied a member in France.

 Should I buy or rent a home in France?